-This is a guide on how one can join the United States Army from Kenya as of 2020.
+This is a guide on how one can join the United States Army from Kenya.
 At the moment, The United States Armed Forces doesn’t have recruiting stations overseas and that means that they can’t recruit people who are not US citizens.
 But all is not lost and the drill is very simple here, you are either a US citizen or you apply to be a Permanent Resident with a valid green card.

 If you apply for a green card successfully, then you can now apply to join the U.S army, but before you do that, you should check if you meet the requirements below.